boubeejul/boubeejul/README.md

 <h3> Hi! 😊 </h3>

-Hello!
 I'm Juliana, and I'm studying Information and Communication Technology.
 I'm passionate about learning and applying new technologies, and I'm currently working as an <b>intern in the Cloud area</b>.

 I am motivated by new challenges, continuous learning and collaboration.